SoftwareAG/c8y-docs/src/documents/guides/devices/queclink.html.md

 ---
+layout: default
 title: Queclink
 ---

 ## Overview

 [Queclink](http://www.queclink.com/product) offers GPS-enabled devices with diverse form factors, battery lifetimes and connectors.
-The following devices have been tested with Cumulocity and are known to currently report their location in a format that Cumulocity understands:
+The following devices have been tested with Cumulocity and are known to report their location in a format that Cumulocity understands:

 * GL200 Multi-Function Mini Asset Tracker
 * GL300 Advanced Asset Tracker